rodriguesgm/defis-search-city/README.md

 npm run test
 ```

-The tests structure and file names respect the same structure as the code
+The tests structure and file names respect the same structure as the code.
+[4]

 ### Integration